Skip to main content

 In this tutorial, you'll learn how to:

-• Add and configure basic steps and assistant steps
+• Add and configure basic steps and agent steps

 • Connect steps together in a logical sequence